 However, the underlying culture is the biggest challenge to the data driven approach.
 Therefore, we have condensed the critical steps to develop and maintain a culture with data at its heart.

-• It starts at the top: Top managers in organizations with a robust data driven model frequently create the expectation that data must support choices and that doing so is a standard procedure rather than anything unusual or innovative.
+- It starts at the top: Top managers in organizations with a robust data driven model frequently create the expectation that data must support choices and that doing so is a standard procedure rather than anything unusual or innovative.
 They set an example by doing.
-C-suite executives at one retail bank collectively evaluate the data from controlled market trials to make decisions about product releases.
-At a top IT company, senior executives study in-depth summaries of ideas and the data supporting them 30 minutes before meetings so they may act on the information.
+C-suite executives at a retail bank collectively evaluate data from controlled market trials to inform decisions about product releases.
+At a top IT company, senior executives review in-depth summaries of ideas and the data supporting them 30 minutes before meetings, enabling them to act on the information.
 As a result, data driven company employees who want to be regarded seriously must speak to top executives on their terms and using their language.
 As a result, these habits spread downward.
 Significant changes in company-wide standards can be catalyzed by the example set by a select few at the top.
+Particularly when backed by efficient data integration services guaranteeing simple access to dependable information.

-• Pick the metrics that suit you: By carefully selecting what to track and the metrics they want their team members to utilize, leaders may significantly impact how people behave.
+- Select the metrics that suit you: Leaders can significantly impact how people behave by carefully selecting what to track and the metrics they want their team members to use.
 A data driven company can benefit by predicting pricing changes made by rivals.
 Predictive accuracy over time is a statistic that may be used to measure this.
 Therefore, a team should constantly make specific forecasts regarding the size and direction of such shifts.
-The accuracy of those forecasts should also be monitored because they will improve over time.
+The accuracy of those forecasts should also be monitored, as they will likely improve over time.

-• Train Personnel: Many businesses spend on “big bang” training initiatives, but if workers don’t immediately put what they’ve learned to use, they quickly forget it.
-Therefore, while foundational training of the data-driven company should include basic skills like coding, it is more efficient to teach workers in advanced analytical ideas and tools only before they are required, such as a proof of concept.
-One store only trained its support analysts on the finer parts of experimental design just before a first market trial.
+- Train Personnel: Many businesses invest in “big bang” training initiatives, but if workers don’t immediately apply what they’ve learned, they quickly forget it.
+Therefore, while foundational training for a data-driven company should include basic skills like coding, it is more efficient to teach workers advanced analytical ideas and tools only when they are required, such as a proof of concept.
+One store only trained its support analysts on the finer parts of experimental design just before its first market trial.
 The data driven solutions knowledge persisted, and now analysts use words like statistical confidence that were formerly foreign to them.

-• Be Flexible: Numerous data driven culture businesses that rely on data are home to various “data tribes.”
+- Be Flexible: Numerous data driven culture businesses that rely on data are home to various “data tribes.”
 Each may have preferred information sources, custom metrics, and programming languages.
-This may be disastrous for a whole company.
+This may be disastrous for the whole company.
 Trying to reconcile somewhat divergent interpretations of a measure that ought to be standard can cost businesses endless hours.
 Consistency issues in modelers’ work also have an impact.
 Every move by analytical talent requires retraining if coding standards and languages differ throughout a corporation, making it challenging for them to move around.
 If ideas always require translation, discussing them within might be difficult.
 Instead, businesses should use standard measurements and programming languages.
-One international central bank achieved this by requiring Python coding skills from investment banking and asset management recruits.
+One international central bank achieved this by requiring Python coding skills from recruits in investment banking and asset management.

-• Be Analytical: Rarely is there a single, ideal strategy for most analytical issues.
+- Be Analytical: Rarely is there a single, ideal strategy for most analytical issues.
 Data driven solutions scientists must instead make decisions involving various tradeoffs.
-It’s a good idea to ask teams how they went about solving an issue, what options they thought about, what they thought the tradeoffs were, and why they decided on one solution over another.
-Teams gain a more excellent knowledge of the techniques by doing this often, frequently inspiring them to think about other options or reevaluate underlying presumptions.
+It’s a good idea to ask teams how they solved an issue, what options they considered, what they thought the trade-offs were, and why they decided on one solution over another.
+Teams gain a more in-depth knowledge of the techniques by doing this often, frequently inspiring them to consider other options or reevaluate underlying assumptions.
 One primary provider of financial services initially believed that a machine-learning model to detect fraud couldn’t operate swiftly enough to be employed in production.
-However, it was later discovered that the model could be made incredibly quickly with a few adjustments.
+However, it was later discovered that the model could be made quickly with a few adjustments.
 When the business started using the model, it saw astounding improvements in detecting fraud.

 Also Read: Data Strategy – A Key Checklist for Digital Transformation